This-is-Baljot-Singh/This-is-Baljot-Singh/README.md

-- 👋 Hi, I’m @Baljot-Singh-18
+- 👋 Hi, I’m @This-is-Baljot-Singh
 - 👀 I’m interested in FrontEnd Development
 - 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on open project
 - 📫 How to reach me baljots1000@gmail.com

 <!---
-Baljot-Singh-18/Baljot-Singh-18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+This-is-Baljot-Singh/This-is-Baljot-Singh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->